meza/achievementbooks/README.md

 - you can have multiple achievement books for different parts of your game
 - you don't need to deal with difficult formatting files
-- you can describe your books in an easy to read format
+- you can describe your books in an easy-to-read format
 - you can add/remove/edit entries without players losing their achievement progress
 - you can reload the books from the config without restarting the game